 The church will make available a full copy of St Mary's Parish Safeguarding Policy to church members.
 To this end a copy of the Parish Safeguarding Policy is made available on the church website.
-A hard copy (A5 size) and/or an electronic copy of the policy are also available by request from the Parish Safeguarding Coordinator or the Church Administrator.
+An A4 hard copy of our Safeguarding Policy is kept in a file in our church foyer, with our other policies'.
+A hard copy and/or an electronic copy of the policy are also available by request from the Parish Safeguarding Coordinator or the Church Administrator.